Methanesulfonic acid: Applications

-The closely related p-toluenesulfonic acid (PTSA) is solid.

 Methanesulfonic acid can be used in the generation of borane (BH_{3}) by reacting methanesulfonic acid with NaBH_{4} in an aprotic solvent such as THF or DMSO, the complex of BH_{3} and the solvent is formed.

 Applications

 Solutions of methanesulfonic acid are used for the electroplating of tin and tin-lead solders.
 It is displacing the use of fluoroboric acid, which releases corrosive and volatile hydrogen fluoride.

 Methanesulfonic acid is also a primary ingredient in rust and scale removers.
 It is used to clean off surface rust from ceramic, tiles and porcelain which are usually susceptible to acid attack.